Distributed Differentiable Dynamic Game for Multi-robot Coordination: Preliminaries and Problem Formulation

-By minimizing (\ref{eq_problem}), our goal is to learn a proper $\Theta^{\star}$, i.e., $\theta_i^{\star}$ for each robot, from a set of coordinating demonstrations of robots (gained from experts) to best mimic (reproduce) the optimal demonstrations ${\bm{\xi}^{\star}_i(\Theta)}$.
-In the above definition of the loss (\ref{eq_lost}), we consider the robot's trajectories at each time instant to be equally important, but other definitions of the loss can also be possible.
+By minimizing (\ref{eq_problem}), we learn a proper $\Theta^{\star}$, i.e., $\theta_i^{\star}$ for each robot, to best mimic/reproduce the demonstrations (from experts) using the \eqref{eq_NashP} of the parameterized game.
+In the above definition of the loss (\ref{eq_lost}), we consider the robot's trajectories at each time instant to be equally important, but other definitions of the loss~\cite{jin2020pontryagin,RND-BJA-ZMA:06,ZBD-ALB-JAD-AK:08} are also applicable.